LEAF-HQ/LEAF/docs/installation.md

 source get_leaf.sh
 ```

+!!! note
+    You should now close the current shell and continue in a fresh one.

 At this point, LEAF is fully functional and all its packages can be used.
 You should now close this shell and start again in a fresh one.
 If it is intended to perform a usual data analysis, it is necessary to set up a new analysis skeleton, which can be modified and extended according to each user's needs and wishes.
 Simply follow the remaining steps on this page.

 ## Setup (every time)